Kgkkjjj/WebBrowser/README.md

 active transfers with the **Downloads** button.
 Search queries entered in the address bar are kept in memory for the current session and accessible via the **History** button.
-You can personalize the start page with the **Background** button (Ctrl+B), which lets you choose an image to use behind the home page tiles.

 ## Updating